codingMustache/codingMustache/README.md

 ## Joke of the Day

-Did you know Albert Einstein was a real person?
-All this time, I thought he was just a theoretical physicist!
+I was in an 80's band called the prevention.
+We were better than the cure.

 ## Daily Trivia

-What was the first company to use the term &quot;Golden Master&quot;?
+What is the codename of the eighth generation Intel Core micro-architecture launched in October 2017?
- 1. Apple
+ 1. Sandy Bridge
- 2. Google
+ 2. Skylake
- 3. IBM
+ 3. Coffee Lake
- 4. Microsoft
+ 4. Broadwell

 <details>
   <summary>Answer</summary>
-  Apple
+  Coffee Lake
 </details>